bgamari/ghc-wiki-import/building/getting-the-sources.md

 Happy](http://haskell.org/happy), so you don't need to install these tools.
 See [Building/Preparation](building/preparation) for details.

-## Getting a GHC source tree using darcs
+## Getting a GHC repository using darcs